Krishna-1996/Machine_Learning_Projects/3. Movie Recommendation System/README.md

   - **Step** 4: Define the Neural Network
   - **Step** 5: Model Training
   - **Step** 6: Model Evaluation

+### What is Recommendation Systems?
+A recommendation system is a tool that suggests items like movies, products, or music to users based on their preferences and behavior.
+It analyzes data such as past choices or similarities with other users to make personalized suggestions.
+This helps users discover new content they'll likely enjoy.
+**There are two main types of recommendation systems:**

+**1. Collaborative Filtering –** Based on user-item interactions (e.g., user ratings, reviews).
+**2. Content-Based Filtering –** Recommends similar items based on content attributes (e.g., movie genres, actors).

 ### Why use Deep Learning for Movie Recommendation System?